 Crowdpurr allows your audience to play trivia together as teams!
 It's the battle of the branches!
 The battle of the sexes!
 The battle of the siblings!
 East Coast versus West Coast.
 North versus South.
 USA versus Europe!
 We've seen it all here at Crowdpurr.
-Crowdpurr's Team Modes provide amazing flexibility to create the ultimate team battle for your organization, live event, or family holiday or game-night!
+Crowdpurr's Team Modes provide amazing flexibility to create the ultimate team battle for your organization, live event, family holiday, or game night!

-There are two Team Modes that you can enable on any standard Crowdpurr Trivia game.
+There are two Team Modes that you can enable on any standard Crowdpurr Trivia and Bingo Game.
 Team Modes are available to all Crowdpurr Plans including the free Basic Plan.
-Using the various modes explained below, your teams can be altogether at the same table at an event or spread far and wide across the globe.
+Using the various modes explained below, your teams can be sitting all together at the same table at an event or spread far and wide across the globe.

-By default, Crowdpurr sets all Trivia Games to Individual Mode.
-Crowdpurr assumes that a Trivia Game will be played by individual players on their mobile devices competing against one another.
-Each player that joins the game is asked for their nickname so they can be displayed on the Live Player Rankings and on all player mobile devices.
+By default, Crowdpurr sets all Trivia and Bingo Games to Individual Mode.
+Crowdpurr assumes that these games will be played by individual players on their mobile devices competing against one another.
+Each player that joins the game is asked for their Nickname so they can be displayed on the Crowd Rankings tab and on all players' mobile devices.
 All players are ranked individually on the Rankings Leaderboard.

 Basic Team Mode

-When Basic Team Mode is selected, your Trivia Game will assume players are playing as a team physically grouped together at an event.
+When Basic Team Mode is selected, your game will assume players are playing as a team physically and grouped together at an event.
 For example, people grouped together at a table.
-Each Team (or Table) chooses one team-leader to actually use their mobile-device to play and answer questions.
-Upon joining the Trivia Game, this individual enters a Team Name for their team and answers on behalf of their team.
-The Live Rankings then shows the rankings of all teams rather than individuals.
-In this mode, only one actual person uses their mobile-device on behalf of the team.
+Each Team (or table) chooses one team leader to actually use their mobile device to play and answer questions.
+Upon joining the Trivia or Bingo Game, this individual enters a Team Name for their team and answers on behalf of their team.
+The Live Rankings then show the rankings of all teams rather than individuals.
+In this mode, only one actual person uses their mobile device on behalf of the team.

 The other teammates must work with the team leader to submit an answer on behalf of the team.
-In this mode each team only counts as one participant in your Trivia Game.
-So you may be able to purchase a smaller plan that has a lower maximum participant-limit because you will have less participants.
+In this mode, each team only counts as one participant in your game, so you may be able to purchase a smaller plan that has a lower maximum Participant Limit because you will have fewer participants.

-The Trivia Game proceeds much like a standard individual Trivia Game except instead of the results and rankings being for individuals, they are for the various teams.
+The Trivia Game proceeds much like a standard individual Trivia or Bingo Game except instead of the results and rankings being for individuals, they are for the various teams.

-The advantage to Basic Team Mode is your teams can choose their own team name when their team leader joins the Trivia Game.
-The disadvantage is only one player actually plays on their mobile device.
-The rest of the team-members must follow along on the Crowdpurr Projector View that you will display to your entire audience.
+The advantage to Basic Team Mode is your teams can choose their own team name when the team leader first joins the Trivia Game on the Mobile View.
+The disadvantage is only one player actually plays on their mobile device while the rest of the team members must follow along on the Crowdpurr Projector View that you will display to your entire audience.